Sodium Metal Reacts With Water Equation

 Hydrogen Production

 The reaction between sodium metal and water produces hydrogen gas, a potential clean energy source.
 Researchers are investigating methods to control and enhance this reaction for hydrogen production.
-However, the high cost and energy requirements for producing sodium metal make this approach less practical than other hydrogen production methods currently.
+That said, the high cost and energy requirements for producing sodium metal make this approach less practical than other hydrogen production methods currently.

 Educational Demonstrations and Outreach